SixArm/project-management-guide/topics/digital-transformation/index.md

 # Digital transformation

 Digital transformation refers to the process of using digital technologies to fundamentally change and improve various aspects of an organization's operations, processes, products, and services.
-It involves leveraging technology to drive significant and impactful changes that can enhance efficiency, innovation, employee capabitlies, customer success, and overall business performance.
+It involves leveraging technology to drive significant and impactful changes that can enhance efficiency, innovation, employee capabilities, customer success, and overall business performance.

 **Key aspects:**